Genetic Mutations and Cancer Risk

 BRCA 1 & 2

 The most common cause of hereditary breast cancer is an inherited mutation in the BRCA1 or BRCA2 gene.
-If you have inherited a mutated copy of either gene from a parent, you have an estimated 40-85% chance of developing breast cancer during your lifetime.
-People with these mutations tend develop cancer at a younger age (before age 40) and cancers more often affect both breasts.
+If you have inherited a mutated copy of BRCA1 from a parent, you have an estimated 72% risk of developing breast cancer by the age of 80.
+For women who have inherited the BRCA2 gene, there is a 69% risk.
+People with these mutations tend to develop cancer at a younger age (before age 40) and cancers more often affect both breasts.
 People with these inherited mutations also have an increased risk for developing other cancers, particularly ovarian cancer, but also male breast cancer, pancreatic cancer, and prostate cancer.
 BRCA mutations occur more commonly in individuals of Ashkenazi Jewish (Eastern European) decent, Norwegian, Dutch, and Icelandic populations.
 However, they can occur in any racial or ethnic group.

-If you know that you have a BRCA 1 or BRCA2 mutation, you should talk to a healthcare provider to ensure you receive the proper screening or treatment (chemoprevention).
+If you know that you have a BRCA 1 or BRCA2 mutation, you should talk to a healthcare provider to make sure you receive the proper screening or treatment (chemoprevention).
 Proper screening can detect cancer at an earlier stage when treatment is most effective.
 Receiving appropriate treatment can reduce the chance of developing cancer.
-Your healthcare provider may recommend getting mammograms at a younger age, special breast and/or ovarian cancer screening tests, or other interventions, such as, prophylactic (preventative) surgery or chemoprevention.
+Your healthcare provider may recommend getting mammograms and breast MRI at a younger age, special breast and/or ovarian cancer screening tests, or other interventions, such as, prophylactic (preventative) surgery or chemoprevention.

 Hereditary Non-Polyposis Colon Cancer (HNPCC)